yannikschnitzer/Branching-Bisimulation-Learning/README.md

 All smoke tests ran successfully :)
 ```

+Note that the T2 baseline tool has its own smoke test as described in its README in the `src/t2-prover` directory.

 ### Running Experiments

 We have split the experiments into tools and benchmark times, which can be executed individually to build the tables in the Appendix, which make up the datapoints for the plots in Figures 6-8.
 To run the experiment, run the `run.py` with the respective arguments: